football player Thiago alcantara snapshot_rating

 We do not promise to predict the future; we provide a high-precision summary of the past.
 By automating cleaning and weighting, analysts can move from spreadsheet wrangling to real tactical analysis and decisions.

-03 Algorithm deep dive: how is the rating computed?
+03 Athlemetrics Predictor algorithm deep dive: how is the rating computed?

-Athlemetrics Predictor is designed as an explainable rule system with a consistent calculation schema that outputs structured results.
-The process can be transparently broken into three steps:
+Athlemetrics Predictor is built as an explainable rule system with a consistent calculation schema that outputs structured results.
+The workflow can be cleanly summarized in three steps:

 1